acm-udayton/ACM-Meeting-Records/docs/DEVELOPMENT.md

         <br>
         <i>disable_mfa</i>
         <p>
-          After user confirmation and CSRF validation, disable all MFA methods for the user account, remove the TOTP secret, and delete all recovery codes.
+          Disable all MFA methods for the user account, remove the TOTP secret, and delete all recovery codes.
 Upon success, the user is redirected to <a href="#route-auth-my-account">auth.my_account</a>.
         </p>
     </ul>
 </details>